numpy/numpy/doc/source/reference/arrays.scalars.rst

 .. figure:: figures/dtype-hierarchy.png

    **Figure:** Hierarchy of type objects representing the array data types.
+Not shown are the two integer types :class:`intp` and :class:`uintp` which just point to the integer type that holds a pointer for the platform.
 All the number types can be obtained using bit-width names as well.

 ..
 TODO - use something like this instead of the diagram above, as it generates